-Recent discoveries may however mean that the caves are even more important than previously thought with analysis showing that some of the paintings found within may be as old as 43,000 years and the work of Neanderthals instead of Homo sapiens as has previously been believed.
+Recent discoveries may however mean that the caves are even more important than previously thought with analysis showing that some of the paintings found within may be up to 43,000 years and the work of Neanderthals instead of Homo sapiens as has previously been believed.

 The Nerja caves are also home to the worlds largest stalagmite, measuring in at an impressive 32 meters (105ft) tall and 13 metres by 7 metres at its base.

 The caves are well worth a visit and easily accessible, situated approximately five minutes from nerja by car, with good signposting so you won’t lose your way.
 Parking is readily available although if you prefer you can use the bus service direct from Nerja bus station.

 Buses run regularly throughout the day at a cost of approx one euro.
 You can check the bus timetable below.